Sheldon-Lloyd/Cyber.Beast/comic/max/readme.md

 ### 5. Crossing The Threshold
 Episodes: 9, 10, 11, 12

-They name the network eclipse as they will Eclipse the staus quo just like the the Eclipse of times past
+They name the network eclipse as they will eclipse the staus quo just like the the Eclipse of times past

-Max is now the teams Sniper/Marksmen Ace the Front Guard Knilla is the Rear Guard
+Max is now the teams Gunner a strategy that is not normaly implemented  as it is risky since they use the time to recharge between rounds.

+Max just like other Cybervators the Cyber.Beast adapt to his color type after allowing it to bite him.
+The DNA provides the incoding turning his CSD into a wind breaker sword

 ### 6. Tests, Allies, Enemies
 Episodes: 10, 11, 12, 13, 14, 15, 16, 17

+- Aarock asks to be released from his former team

 - Max asks Aarock why he decided to join Eclipse/Cytek
   Aarock: I want to show that I am the Best and what I figured what better way to do that than to join the worst team in the league and win.